joubu/joubu.github.io/koha/nytprof/dbic/index.md

 The [profile](nytprofhtml.19609) proves that the Koha::Objects does not add a big overhead here.

 At least for ->find.

+But a lot of time is spent fetching the same result, is it normal?

+Update: I have configured mysql to log all queries in a log file.
+And the queries don't seem to be cached, there are 3000 queries of this kind:

+    SELECT me.branchcode, me.branchname, me.branchaddress1, me.branchaddress2, me.branchaddress3, me.branchzip, me.branchcity, me.branchstate, me.branchcountry, me.branchphone, me.branchfax, me.branchemail, me.branchreplyto, me.branchreturnpath, me.branchurl, me.issuing, me.branchip, me.branchprinter, me.branchnotes, me.opac_info
+    FROM branches me
+    WHERE ( me.branchcode = 'MPL' )

 ### What about the ->search method?